Everybody loves a good top ten list. They are ever popular for sparking debate.

 CFL games played: 14 Games played for the team that drafted them: 14

 Ekakite proved you never really know until they hit the field at pro level.
-We, along with others, had Ekakite marked down as ” pro ready for the Canadian game” and a good fit for Winnipeg’s defensive rotation.
+Plenty of people had Ekakite marked out as ”pro ready for the Canadian game” and a good fit for Winnipeg’s defensive rotation.

 He mustered just 5 tackles in a rookie season that was followed by release from the team.